rust-embedded/discovery/src/07-uart/send-a-single-byte.md

 in this and many other cases we have no interest in doing some other work so we just call `block!` which will wait until the I/O operation is done and has either succeeded or failed and then continue execution normally.

-Last but not least we `flush()` the serial port.
+Last but not least, we `flush()` the serial port.
 This is because an implementor of the `embedded-hal::serial` traits may decide to buffer output until it has received a certain number of bytes to send (this is the case with the UARTE implementation).
 Calling `flush()` forces it to write the bytes it currently has right now instead of waiting for more.